aysha12345/basic-website/readme.md

 very inexperienced with bootstrap which didn't help.
 If I could redo my website from the start I would have included bootstrap from the very beginning to prevent this.
 I also had trouble figuring out where to find photos I was allowed to use but then I remembered about Wikimedia Commons.
+I also wanted my text in my references div to be centered but it's kind of leaning to the left which doesn't look good but
+I didn't have time to fix that.

 Overall, I think my website isn't very good and could do with a lot of changes and improvements but it was the best that I could do.